oiva-terho/food/README.md

 # Multipage buisness-card

-Production ready site with basic server data fetching.
+Site with basic server data fetching.
+Currently have no deploy due to the need of running server.
 Stack: pug, sass, vanilla JS, gulp.
-After build, can be started from dist folder directly.

 ## Features